Quantum relaxation and finite size effects in the XY chain in a transverse field after global quenches: The semiclassical theory

-To calculate the relaxation of the magnetization, one should notice that in the magnetic basis in Eq.(\ref{hamilton}) the QPs represent kink-like excitations.
-As described first for thermal excitations in Ref.\cite{Sachdev_97} and generalized afterwards for quantum quenches in Ref.\cite{Rieger_11}, a QP passing site $l$ changes the sign of the local magnetization operator $\sigma^x_l$.
-If in a finite system the same QP visits $l$ several times, $\sigma^x_l$ changes sign only if the number of visits is odd.
-Summing up the contributions of all QPs which have passed $l$ before $t$, one obtains the local magnetization $m_l\left(t\right)$.
-Similarly the correlation function can be calculated.
-For a finite system the SC theory has been worked out for the transverse Ising model in Ref.\cite{Rieger_11}; for details we refer to this work.
+\right. \ee For $t>T_p=L/v_p$ $q_p$ is periodic: $q_p(t+nT_p,l)=q_p(t,l)$.
+Similarly the correlation function can be calculated \cite{Rieger_11}.
 For quenches deep in the ferromagnetic phase an excellent agreement between the SC theory and the exact results is obtained.
-For quenches close to the critical point the agreement is less good due to the fact that in these cases the kinks are not sharply localized and the domain walls have a finite extent of the order of the equilibrium correlation length.
-In the thermodynamic limit this effect can be taken into account by using an effective occupation probability\cite{Rieger_11} \be f_p \to \tilde{f}_p=-\tfrac{1}{2}\ln\left|\cos \Delta_p\right|\;. \ee This result follows from an asymptotically exact evaluation of the correlation function by Calabrese, Essler and Fagotti for the transverse Ising chain\cite{Calabrese_11,Calabrese_12}.
-As a matter of fact this evaluation works analogously for other free fermion models, such as for the XY chain.
+For quenches close to the critical point the agreement is less good since here the kinks are not sharply localized and the domain walls have a finite extent of the order of the equilibrium correlation length.
+In the thermodynamic limit this effect can be taken into account by using an effective occupation probability \cite{Rieger_11} \be f_p \to \tilde{f}_p=-\tfrac{1}{2}\ln\left|\cos \Delta_p\right|\;. \ee Since $\cos\Delta_p=1-2f_p$, one has $\tilde{f}_p=f_p+{\cal O}\left(f_p^2\right)$, implying $\tilde{f}_p=f_p$ for small QP density to first order.
+For large QP density, \emph{i.e.}, for large quenches, the replacement (\ref{f_tilde}) represents a phenomenological improvement of the SC theory and follows from an asymptotically exact evaluation of the correlation function by Calabrese, Essler and Fagotti for the transverse Ising chain\cite{Calabrese_11,Calabrese_12}.
+As a matter of fact this evaluation works analogously for other free-fermion models, such as for the XY chain.
 In the following we use this modified SC theory also for finite chains in order to calculate the time evolution of the magnetization and the correlation function .